calvins/RepData_PeerAssessment1/PA1_template.md

 ## Results
 ### What is mean total number of steps taken per day?
 The mean total number of steps taken per day is 9,354.23 with a median of 10,395.00.
 The 1st Quartile is 6,778, 3rd Quartile is 12,811, and a maximum of 21,194.
-The histogram shows total steps concentrated in the range 10,000 to 15,000.
+The histogram shows total steps concentrated in the range 9,000 to 15,000.
 There are more data values in the range 0 to 10,000, than in the range 15,000 to 25,000.

 ### What is the average daily activity pattern?
 The largest mean number of steps taken within a day's 5-minute interval is 206.1698 in the 835 interval or at 8:35 am.
 From intervals 0 to 500, the average number of steps is usually 0.
 From time intervals 500 to about 900, the average number of steps increase from 0 to about 200.
 There seems to be a pattern for the average number of steps for the intervals 1000 to 2000.
 The average moves from around 50 to 100 and back to 50, during the ranges, 1000 to 1500, 1500 to 1750, and 1750 to 2000.
 From intervals 2000 to 2355, the average moves gradually from 50 to 0.

-### Do these values differ from the estimates from the first part of the assignment?
+### Imputing missing values - Do these values differ from the estimates from the first part of the assignment?
-This table compares the summaries of the original dataset and the dataset with imputed missing values.
-ORIGINAL
-     Min.
-1st Qu.
-Median     Mean  3rd Qu.
-Max.
-     0.00  6778.00 10395.00  9354.23 12811.00 21194.00
-AFTER IMPUTING MISSING VALUES
-     Min.
-1st Qu.
-Median     Mean  3rd Qu.
-Max.
-    41.00  9819.00 10766.19 10766.19 12811.00 21194.00

-In the original dataset, the mean total number of steps taken per day is 9,354.23 with a median of 10,395.00.
+Yes, in the original data set, the mean total number of steps taken per day is 9,354.23 with a median of 10,395.00.
 The 1st Quartile is 6,778, 3rd Quartile is 12,811, and a maximum of 21,194.
-The histogram shows total steps concentrated in the range 10,000 to 15,000.
+The histogram shows total steps concentrated in the range 9,000 to 15,000.
 There are more data values in the range 0 to 10,000, than in the range 15,000 to 25,000.

 After imputing missing values, the mean and median total number of steps taken per day is 10,766.19.
 The 1st Quartile is 9,819, 3rd Quartile is 12,811, and a maximum of 21,194.
 The histogram shows total steps concentrated in the range 7,500 to 15,000.
 There are less data values in the ranges 0 to 5,000, and the range 20,000 to 25,000.

-### What is the impact of imputing missing data on the estimates of the total daily number of steps?
+### Imputing missing values - What is the impact of imputing missing data on the estimates of the total daily number of steps?
-After imputing missing values, and repeating the same analysis of the total number of steps per day, the new dataset distribution looks more Gaussian or normal.
+After imputing missing values, and repeating the same analysis of the total number of steps per day, the new data set distribution looks more Gaussian or normal.
 When we compare the two histograms, the new plot contains more data about the mean.
 As a matter of fact, the mean and median are the same after imputing missing data.

 ### Are there differences in activity patterns between weekdays and weekends?
-Yes, on weekends, the average steps taken per day goes to 50 later in the day than on the weekdays; about 750 compared to about 550.
+Yes, on weekends, the average steps taken per day goes to 50 later in the day than on the weekdays; about 750 compared to about 550 suggesting that the individual got out of bed later because there is no work.

 Also, the pattern of the average in the intervals 1000 to 2000 is different on weekends.
 The average moved to a high of about 150 on weekends, compared to 100 on weekdays.
-There was also a couple of patterns visible during the weekends where the average moved from 50 to 100 and back to 50; the average also moved from 50 to 150 and back to 50.
+There were also a couple of patterns visible during the weekends where the average moved from 50 to 100 and back to 50; the average also moved from 50 to 150 and back to 50.
+These higher average steps taken daily suggest the individual is enjoying leisure activities, instead of sitting behind a desk doing work.

-During weekends and weekdays, the average steps moved from 50 to 0 in the intervals 2000 to 2300.
+During weekends and weekdays, there was a similar pattern where the average steps moved from 50 to 0 in the intervals 2000 to 2300 suggesting the individual is resting after an eventful day!